Most link building advice on the web is wrong.

-And if you follow most advice, you will be putting your entire blog at risk.
+And if you follow some of that advice, you will be putting your entire blog at risk.

-The truth is that Google is ruthless and most advice is given without the disclaimer that it could potentially get your website de-indexed.
+The truth is that the dangerous advice you might stumble across is given without a disclaimer that it could get your blog penalized or removed from Google’s index.

 You need advice that works.

 Advice that is focused on long term growth, not a short term growth spurt that flat lines after a few months.

 So if you care about your blog’s long term growth and you want to know how to approach link building, read on!

 I’ll show you how to get featured on sites like Huffington Post, mentioned by influential bloggers and how to future proof your search rankings by giving Google what it really wants.